rcos/CSCI-4470-OpenSource/Labs/Lab2.md

-## This Lab (1/27/2017) is on Open Source Licensing.
+## This Lab (5/31/2018) is on Open Source Licensing.
-> Some good reading materials are [OSI's Licence page](http://opensource.org/licenses) and the [class lecture notes] (https://github.com/rcos/CSCI2963-01-Spring2017/blob/master/Lectures/Lec2-Patrick_Masson-S2017.pdf)
+> Some good reading materials are [OSI's Licence page](http://opensource.org/licenses) and the [class lecture notes] (https://github.com/rcos/CSCI-4961-01-Summer-2018/blob/master/Lectures/Lec2-Patrick_Masson-S2017.pdf)
-###All your lab reports should be in a github file `Lab2.Md`
+> ###All of your lab reports should be in a github file `Lab2.Md`
 > Give a Creative Commons license to your lab report.

 1. Read the [four criteria for Free Software](http://www.gnu.org/philosophy/free-sw.html)